ashpil/moonshine/README.md

   * For Linux (Ubuntu, similar on others):
       * For Wayland: `wayland-protocols` `libwayland-dev` `libxkbcommon-dev`
       * For X11: `libxcursor-dev` `libxrandr-dev` `libxinerama-dev` `libxi-dev`
-  * Should work on Windows without more dependencies
+  * Should work on Windows without additional dependencies
 #### Run
 * A GPU supporting Vulkan ray tracing

 ### // TODO
-* Feature
-  * Bloom
 * Tonemapping
 * HDR display
+* Cameras
-  * More camera models
+  * Projection
     * Orthographic
+    * Arbitrary distortion
+  * Bloom
+  * Glare
 * Materials
   * Metal
-    * Rough metal
-    * Rough glass
-    * Plastic
+  * Transmissive with roughness
-    * Rough plastic
   * Mix
   * Layer
+* Volumetric
+* Spectral
 * Lights
   * Experiment with sampling triangle via solid angle after selecting it via area
   * Experiment with unifying sampling mesh lights and environment map
+  * Build sampling data structures on GPU
+* Testing
+  * Proper statistical tests GPU sampling routines
+  * Proper statistical tests to make sure images have expected mean/variance
+  * Should ensure validation layers are clean during tests
-* Code
+* Resource management
-  * Make sure we have all necessary `errdefer`s
+  * Make sure we have all necessary `errdefers`
-  * Proper memory allocation interface
-  * Reduce unnecessary copying

-### Current jankiness
-* Asset system
-  * Currently, one can either construct a scene manually with code or very inefficiently import glb
-  * Ideal would be to have custom scene description format that can be quickly deserialzed
-    * An Blender export addon for this format, so other formats don't need to be supported in engine directly
-    * I think this custom format would make destinctions between scene stuff and staging stuff.
-It would only contain actual information about the world, but not stuff like camera position, that would be separate
-* Light system
-  * Currently, only support skybox and mesh lights, which I think makes sense
-    * Both explicitly sampled using the alias method built on CPU
-  * But we'd like to have more dynamic meshes, which means we should mesh sampling build sampling stuff on GPU
-    * Not sure about proper route -- build inversion sampler on GPU in compute?
-* Memory management
-  * A lot of unncessary copying in scene construction at the moment
-    * Filesystem to RAM
-    * RAM to staging buffer
+  * Delayed-destruction resources should be attached to command buffer
-    * Staging buffer to GPU
-  * Ideally this can be vastly minimized, depending on hardware
-    * At most should be doing filesystem to staging buffer to GPU
+  * GPU resource arrays should be resizable
-    * On some machines, can do filesystem to GPU directly
-* Destruction queue needs work
-* Resource uploading
-  * Need some sort of way to efficently and ergonomically do resource transfers
+  * Need some sort of way to do async resource creation (transfers, processing)
+* Use physical (with correct scales) units
-* Dynamic resource management
+* Integrators
-  * most resources have some sort of hardcoded limit, and pre-allocate memory up to it
-  * would be better to instead only allocate as much as needed and resize on demand
+  * ReSTIR DI
+  * ReSTIR PT

 ### Some notes about conventions
 * `+z` is up